mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 The timeline for bids and rebids is explained by [Watt Clarity](https://wattclarity.com.au/other-resources/glossary/rebids/).
 Bid data is discussed in more detail [later](#bids).
-If you want a more cite-able source about the lack of a day-ahead market, check out [this interesting paper](https://journals.sagepub.com/doi/10.5547/01956574.45.1.jgil) by Gilmore, Nolan and Simhauser about estimating the levelised cost of FCAS.
+If you want a more cite-able source about the lack of a day-ahead market, check out [this interesting paper](https://journals.sagepub.com/doi/10.5547/01956574.45.1.jgil) by Gilmore, Nolan and Simhauser, where they estimate the levelised cost of FCAS.

 ### Two-Dimensional Time